Mookie Betts Preview, Player Props: Dodgers vs. Braves

 Mookie Betts At The Plate

-- Betts leads Los Angeles with 158 hits, batting .315 this season with 75 extra-base hits.
+- Betts has 158 hits, which is best among Los Angeles hitters this season, while batting .313 with 75 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks seventh in batting average, fourth in on-base percentage, and third in slugging.
+- Among qualified hitters in MLB play, his batting average ranks seventh, his on-base percentage ranks fourth, and he is third in the league in slugging.

-- In 44.5% of his games this season, Betts has had at least one RBI.
-He's picked up more than one in 19.5% and driven in three or more of his team's runs in 11 contests.
+- Betts has driven in a run in 57 games this year (44.2%), including 25 games with more than one RBI (19.4%).
+He has also driven in three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.